Goniotomy for Childhood Glaucoma

 How Well It Works

-Goniotomy is successful for more than 80 out of 100 children whose glaucoma was not present at birth.footnote 1 If pressure in the eye increases, the procedure may need to be repeated.
+One year after surgery, goniotomy was successful for more than 80 out of 100 children who didn't have glaucoma at birth.footnote 1 If pressure in the eye increases, the procedure may need to be repeated.

 Current as of: January 24, 2022